yale-mgt-656/madlibs/README.md

   the starter repo using the `git clone` command.
 The clone url is displayed on GitHub, above the repository file browser.

-5. Pick whether you guys will be a story, verb, noun, adjective, or adverb group.
+5. Your group will be assigned to one of five responsibilities: stories, verbs, nouns, adjectives, or adverbs.

   Checkout a new branch with a good name.
+Mine is going to be "kyle-verbs".
+Yours should be something different.
 This will be a command like
   ```
   git checkout -b kyle-verbs
   ```

-  Here, I named my branch "kyle-verbs".
-You should name yours something different, no spaces.

 6. Take a look around at the files

   Familiarize yourself where everything lives.
 You'll use the shell commands `cd` to change directories and `ls` to see what is each directory.

+7. Create a new branch

+  It might help to give your group a name.
+Then, you can make your branch something like "fantastic-falcons-verbs" or "bouncing-bears-adverbs".

 7. Create a new file

-  Technically, you can also edit existing files, but that will make our merging harder!
+  Technically, you can also edit existing files, but that will make my job of merging harder!
-  If you want to make a new file of verbs, you might make a file at `madlibs/pos/verbs/my-new-file.js` and it might look like this:
+  If you want to make a new file of verbs, you should first choose a file name.
+For example, if I chose "kyles-fun-verbs" I might make a file at `madlibs/pos/verbs/kyles-fun-verbs.js` and it might look like this:

   ```javascript
   module.exports.verbs = [